cwarden45/DTC_Scripts/Fulgent_Picture/README.md

 I activated my kit on 12/6/2023.
 This was the delivery date for my kit.
 I put the sample in the mail as soon as possible.

-I recieved physican approval ("physician-mediated" - I did not meet this physican) on 12/9/2023.
+I recieved physician approval ("physician-mediated" - I did not meet this physican) on 12/9/2023.

 Picture indicated that they recieved my sample on 12/11/2023.